CodeYourFuture/CYF-Workshops/git-day-1/README.md

 In this workshop, you'll learn the following:

+- how to make local changes in VSCode
+- how to stage changes
-- how to create a commit
+- how to commit changes
--
+- how to

 ## Recap activity